osnr/TabFS/tabfs.md

-I want to take the approach of `/proc` -- 'expose the stuff you care about as a filesystem' -- and apply it to something [modern](https://twitter.com/rsnous/status/1251342095698112512): the inside of the browser. can we have 'browser tabs as files'?
+I want to take the approach of `/proc` -- 'expose the stuff you care about as a filesystem' -- and apply it to something [modern](https://twitter.com/rsnous/status/1251342095698112512): the inside of the browser. 'browser tabs as files'

 - there are two 'operating systems' on my computer, the browser and Unix, and Unix is by far the more accessible and programmable and